Basement Heating Regulations in South Jordan, Utah

 4. Do basement heating systems need return air vents?

 Yes.
-For ventilation and heating regulations to be met, proper airflow and return air are necessary.
+To meet ventilation and heating regulations, proper airflow and return air are required.

 5. Are carbon monoxide detectors required in basements?